Click 'Learn More' Below to Get Started

 There are three major steps to getting your Michigan Residential Builders or Maintenance and Alteration Contractor License:

-Step 1 – Complete an approved 60-Hour Builders Prelicense Course.
+Step 1 – Complete an approved 60-Hour Prelicense Course for builders.

-Step 3 – Register with PSI for the State Exam ($111) and Pass it on your first try (Free exam prep courses are part of our packages).
+Step 3 – Register with PSI for the State Exam ($117) and pass it on your first try (Free exam prep courses are part of our packages).
 To schedule your Michigan Builders testing date:

 There are two parts to the test: